Keysight/bpsve/aws/Deployment/Cloudformation/BPS-VE-FullDeployment/README.md

 - `Test2SubnetId` – Subnet ID for the second Test network

-- `BPSSCInstanceType` – Instance type for the BPS System Controller VM *(Options: `c6in.4xlarge`, `c5n.4xlarge`, `c5.4xlarge`; Default: `c5.4xlarge`)*
+- `BPSSCInstanceType` – Instance type for the Virtual Controller VM *(Options: `c6in.4xlarge`, `c5n.4xlarge`, `c5.4xlarge`; Default: `c5.4xlarge`)*

-- `BPSSCCtrl0PrivateIpAddress` – Private IP address for the System Controller on the Control subnet *(Must be a valid IPv4 address, e.g., `10.0.1.12`)*
+- `BPSSCCtrl0PrivateIpAddress` – Private IP address for the Virtual Controller on the Control subnet *(Must be a valid IPv4 address, e.g., `10.0.1.12`)*

 - `BPSvBladeInstanceType` – Instance type for the BPS Virtual Blade VM